• Skip to primary navigation

 • 📖 Recipe

 Gyeran Bap is a savory Korean egg rice bowl that originates from Korea.
-It's made of hot rice with a crispy fried egg containing runny yolks seasoned with soy sauce, sesame oil, butter, sesame seeds and green onions.
+It's made of cooked short grain rice with a crispy fried egg with runny yolks.
+The rice bowl is then seasoned with soy sauce, sesame oil, butter, sesame seeds and green onions.

-It is very popular among many Korean households due to its simplicity, ease and affordability, this is often eaten for breakfast or as a meal.
+It is very popular among many Korean households due to its simplicity, ease and affordability, this is often eaten for breakfast or as a meal with other Korean banchans.

 This is my go-to dish whenever I don't have the energy to cook, have little time or I'm not sure what to eat so it's great for busy work days.